arvestad/alv/README.md

 # alv: a command-line alignment viewer

-View you DNA or protein multiple-sequence alignments right at your command line.
+View your DNA or protein multiple-sequence alignments right at your command line.
 No need to launch a GUI!

 Note: `alv` requires Python v3.4 or later.
-Earlier versions may also work, but this have not been tested.
+Earlier versions may also work, but this has not been tested.

 Features: